Predicting memorization within Large Language Models fine-tuned for classification: Problem setting

-We consider a threat model similar to that of \citet{biderman_emergent_2023}, applied to fine-tuning rather than pre-training.
-We assume that an engineer is planning to fine-tune a LLM on a private dataset, and that a small proportion of this dataset contains sensitive information that should not be memorized by the model for privacy concerns.
-The engineer wishes to perform some tests with a low computational budget at the beginning of the full training run, with the objective to predict if the sensitive samples will be memorized by the fully trained model (see figure \ref{fig:teaser}).
-They have full access to the model, its training pipeline and intermediate checkpoints, and wish to dedicate only a small amount of compute for these tests.
-Depending on the results of the tests and the context of the model, the engineer would then evaluate the privacy risks, and take decisions : accept the risk, or abort training and change the architecture, or anonymize or remove some samples, or implement mitigation techniques, etc. We do not make any assumption on these subsequent decisions, and only focus on developing a good predictor of which element will be memorized by the final model.
-Indeed, there are reasons to keep memorized samples in the training set.
-These samples can often help the model to generalize \citep{feldman_what_2020, wang_memorization_2024}.
-Also, due to the Privacy Onion Effect, non-sensitive memorized samples can act as a protective layer preventing sensitive samples from being memorized \citep{carlini_privacy_2022}.
-Conversely, some sensitive samples such as copyrighted content are desirable in the training set to achieve high level performance, but undesirable to memorize \citep{min_silo_2023, henderson_foundation_2024}.
+We adapt the threat model of \citet{biderman_emergent_2023}.
+We assume that an engineer is planning to fine-tune a LLM on a private dataset for a classification task, where a small proportion of the dataset contains sensitive information that should not be memorized by the model for privacy concerns.
+The engineer has full access to the model, its training pipeline and intermediate checkpoints.
+They do not have the computational budget to train the shadow models required for \textit{a posteriori} measures of memorization such as LiRA \citep{carlini_membership_2022} or counterfactual memorization \citep{feldman_what_2020}.
+Consequently, they aim to conduct some tests at the beginning of the full training run to approximate \textit{a posteriori} memorization, and determine if the sensitive samples will be memorized by the fully trained model (see Figure \ref{fig:teaser_pipeline}).
+The engineer wishes to dedicate only a small amount of compute for these tests, to reduce the overhead of confidentiality checks.
+Moreover, they aim to detect vulnerable samples early to inspect them before they are memorized and decide whether to accept the privacy risk, anonymize or remove the samples, or implement mitigation techniques.